udos86/ng-dynamic-forms/README.md

 )
 ```

-## Validation Messages
+## Validation Messaging

-Delievering meaningful validation information to the user is an essential part of good form design.
+Delivering meaningful validation information to the user is an essential part of good form design.
 Yet ng2 Dynamic Forms was intentionally designed without any kind of internal
 validation message system because it would make the library unnecessarily complex.

-Instead there's a way better approach to this.
+Instead there's a way better approach to this:

- **1. Create your own custom validation component and make it accept an `FormControl` input**:
+ **1. Create your own custom validation message component and make it accept an** `FormControl` **input**:
  ```ts
  import {Component, Input} from "angular2/core";
  import {FormControl} from "angular2/forms";